MightyHelper/slides-rapt/slides.md

 <!--

 - Growing music market [click]
-- [click] Could expand to not only music education, but also music production, gaming, etc.
+- [click] Experienced dev team; Could expand to not only music education, but also music production, gaming, etc.
 - [click] By licensing the software to music schools, we could reach a larger audience and have a more stable income.
 - [click] Music education is not a niche market: 1.7% of the population studies music, 15% of them study piano.

 Threats
 - [click] With the AI boom, competition is fierce.
 Speed to market is crucial.
+  - [click] Unique for now
 - [click] Tech limitations: Latency, accuracy, etc. But also compute.
 -->